MorillaLab/s2-PEPANALYST/README.md

 # s<sup>2</sup>-PEPANALYST
 Small Signalling Peptide Analysis in Plant Systems

-This repository contains all the necessary to predicting small peptides in tomato, as a plant-system model, starting from the model provided in Tasnim et al., 2021 with the additional criteria of size less than or equal to 200 amino acids, the presence of an N-terminal signal peptide as novel embedded feature and the accuracy of GeoTop (Abaach et al., 2023)
+This repository encompasses everything required for predicting small peptides in tomato, employing a plant-system model.
+The foundation of the model is derived from Tasnim et al., 2021, with added criteria including a size restriction of less than or equal to 200 amino acids.
+Furthermore, it incorporates the identification of an N-terminal signal peptide as a novel embedded feature.
+The accuracy assessment is performed using GeoTop (Abaach et al., 2023).

 ![workflow_s2pepanalyst](https://github.com/MorillaLab/s2-PEPANALYST/blob/main/sPEPANALYST.png)